-- Refusing to serve a lunch detention will result in an additional lunch detention as well as an after school detention. - Refusing to serve an after school detention will result in an additional after school detention as well as a Saturday detention. - Refusing to serve a Saturday detention will result in an additional Saturday detention as well as an In-School Suspension. - Refusing to serve an In-School Suspension will result in an additional In-School Suspension as well as an Out-Of-School Suspension.
+- Refusing to serve a lunch detention will result in an additional lunch detention as well as an after school detention. - Refusing to serve an after school detention will result in an additional after school detention as well as a Saturday detention. - Refusing to serve a Saturday detention will result in an additional Saturday detention as

+- well as an In-School Suspension. - Refusing to serve an In-School Suspension will result in an additional In-School Suspension as well as an Out-Of-School Suspension.

-Denial of Privileges (6th - 8th Grade students only)
+Denial of Privileges (4th - 8th Grade Students)

 Students guilty of repeatedly violating the middle school disciplinary code may be denied the privilege of attendance or participation at school sponsored activities, on or off school grounds.
-Any student accumulating TWENTY disciplinary points per semester from the office for disciplinary reasons will be denied the privilege of attending or participating in all Wesclin Middle School activities, on or off school grounds that are not considered part of the educational day Students who accrue 20 or more disciplinary points in a semester are ineligible to try out for teams during the semester in which the points were accrued.
+Any student accumulating TWENTY disciplinary points per semester from the office for disciplinary reasons will be denied the privilege of attending or participating in all Wesclin Middle School activities, on or off school grounds that are not considered part of the educational day.
+Students who accrue 20 or more disciplinary points in a semester are ineligible to try out for teams during the semester in which the points were accrued.
+Students who accrue 20 or more disciplinary points during a sports'/club season will be removed from the team and not allowed to participate until the following season of that particular sport.
 All points will be removed at the end of each semester.
-Students will accumulate disciplinary points in the following manner: Lunch detention = 3 points, After School Detention = 5 points, In-School Suspension = 7 points, Out of School Suspension = 10 points.
+Students will accumulate disciplinary points in the following manner: Lunch detention = 3 points, After School Detention = 5 points, Saturday Detention = 5 points, In-School Suspension = 7 points, Out of School Suspension = 10 points.